awslabs/multi-model-server/docs/mms_on_fargate.md

 This is the first task where you finally ready to start doing something:

-1. Log-in to the AWS console and go to the Elastic Cloud Service / Task Definitions and press “Create new Task Definition”:
+1. Login to the AWS console and go to the Elastic Cloud Service -> Task Definitions and Click “Create new Task Definition”:

 ![task def](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/1_Create_task_definition.png)

-2. Now you need to specify type of the task, surprise-surprise, we will be using the Fargate task:
+2. Now you need to specify the type of the task, surprise-surprise, you will be using the Fargate task:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/2_Select_Fargate.png)

-3. Task requires some configuration, let's look on it step by step, first set the name:
+3. The task requires some configuration, let's look at it step by step.
+First set the name:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3_Config_1.png)

-Now is important part, one need to create [IAM role](https://aws.amazon.com/iam) that will be used to publish metrics to CloudWatch:
+Now is important part, you need to create [IAM role](https://aws.amazon.com/iam) that will be used to publish metrics to CloudWatch:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/Task+Execution+IAM+Role+.png)

-Our containers are optimized for 8 vCPUs, however in our example we going to use slightly smaller task with 4 vCPUs and 8 GB of RAM:
+The containers are optimized for 8 vCPUs, however in this example you are going to use slightly smaller task with 4 vCPUs and 8 GB of RAM:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/cpu+and+ram.png)

-2. Now it is time to configure the actual container that the task should be executing
+2. Now it is time to configure the actual container that the task should be executing.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/container+step+1.png)

-3. Next one need to specify port mapping, we need to expose port 8080.
-This is the port that our container is listening to.
+3. The next task is to specify the port mapping.
+We need to expose container port 8080.
+This is the port that the MMS application inside the container is listening on.
 If needed it can be configured via the config [here](https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf#L40).

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/port+8080.png)

-Now the health checks.
-MMS has pre-configured endpoint /ping that can be used for health checks.
+Next, we configure the health-checks.
+MMS has a pre-configured endpoint `/ping` that can be used for health checks.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/container+health+checks.png)

-and the environment, with the entry point that we have discussed earlier:
+After configuring the health-checks, we go onto configuring the environment, with the entry point that we have discussed earlier:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/entrypoint.png)

 Everything else can be left as default.
-So feel free to press add and finish the creation of our very first task.
-If everything is ok you should now be able to see your task in the list of task definitions.
+So feel free to click `Add` to create your very first ECS Fargate-task.
+If everything is ok, you should now be able to see your task in the list of task definitions.

-Finally we have a task that we can be executed, but we need something that will be in charge of the actual execution.
-This something, in terms of ECS, is called Service.
-Service is capable of running multiple tasks and in charge of making sure that required amount of tasks is always running, restarting un-health tasks adding more tasks when needed, etc. If the service is going to be accessible from the Internet, we first need to configure load balancer that will  be in charge of serving the traffic from the Internet and redirecting it to the tasks.
-So we are going to create an LB now:
+Finally, you have a task that you can be run.
+In ECS, Services are created to run Tasks.
+A service is in charge of running multiple tasks and making sure the that required number of tasks are always running, restarting un-health tasks, adding more tasks when needed.

+ If the service is going to be accessible from the Internet, we first need to configure a load-balancer that will  be in charge of serving the traffic from the Internet and redirecting it to these newly created tasks.
+ Let's create an Application Load Balancer now:

-## Create LoadBalancer
+## Create a Load Balancer

-AWS Supports several different types of Load Blanacers:
+AWS supports several different types of Load Balancers:

-* Application Load Balancer, that works on the level 7 of the OSI model (effectively with the HTTP/HTTPS protocols)
+* Application Load Balancer: works on the level 7 of the OSI model (effectively with the HTTP/HTTPS protocols)
-* TCP Load Balancer and
+* TCP Load Balancer
-* deprecated Elastic Load Balancer, which also used to work on the TCP level

-For our cluster we are going to use application load balancer.
+For your cluster you are going to use application load balancer.
-1. Open AWS console
+1. Open AWS console -> Click Services -> Select EC2
-2. Goto EC2
-3. Goto to “Load balancers” section
+2. Go to the “Load balancers” section
-4. Create new Load Balancer
+3. Create new Load Balancer

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/1__Create_Load_Balancer.png)